 Supporting staff affected by family violence

-Our EAP service has specialist family violence counsellors and can be accessed confidentially by staff and any of their family members over 18 years old.
+Our employee assistance program (EAP) service has specialist family violence counsellors and can be accessed confidentially by staff and any of their family members over 18 years old.
 If you are concerned about a staff member using family violence, please contact People Services for further information and advice.